hagaiGS/gs-webui-test-beans/README.md

         git submodule add https://github.com/guy-mograbi-at-gigaspaces/selenium-drivers.git src/test/resources/selenium-drivers

+4. If you are not in a GIT project or you cannot add a submodule, you can simply
+   make sure the files are available under `src/test/resources/selenium-drivers`
+   This path is configurable.

-4. Start writing your test.
+5. Start writing your test.
 You can use Spring to define your beans.

    Here is an example without a Spring context